 Regular daily attendance and active participation in class are essential for optimal performance in a foreign-language course.
 Attendance will be recorded on a daily basis.
 If you miss a class, it is your responsibility to make up the missed material.
 Students are encouraged to communicate with other students (or with the instructor by email or in office hours) to keep up with missed classes.
 Do not expect your instructor to go over material in class again because you were absent.

 Participation will be evaluated several times during the semester.
 If you are not in class, you cannot participate.
-Please be aware that unexcused absences will negatively impact your participation grade.
+Please be aware that unexcused absences will result in partial or total loss of your participation grade: